 South East Queensland businesses

-When applying for round 2, you are a South East Queensland (SEQ) business if your principal place of business is located in 1 of the following local government areas:
+You are a South East Queensland (SEQ) business if your principal place of business is located in 1 of the following local government areas:

 Brisbane City Council